Huffe2012/TryHackMe/README.md

 ![image](https://github.com/user-attachments/assets/e666ac96-ef8b-49d3-a00d-981ef7b5a073)

 **Governance & Regulation**

--In this lab, I gained an understanding of the role and importance of governance and regulation in cybersecurity, including international laws, policies, and standards.
+- In this lab, I gained an understanding of the role and importance of governance and regulation in cybersecurity, including international laws, policies, and standards.
 I explored the Governance, Risk Management, and Compliance (GRC) framework and learned how to strengthen my own cybersecurity posture using frameworks like ISO 27001 and NIST 800-53.

 ![image](https://github.com/user-attachments/assets/0e79437a-316e-4897-8f2f-7bd8506fd71d)